Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/amazonWebServiceAccounts.md

 **Note:**<br>`Request Cloudneeti to provide the Cloudneeti AWS account ID.
 This is a mandatory field to create a role as a trusted entity with the SecurityAudit access policy.`

-## STEP 1: Create an AWS role for Cloudneeti
+## STEP 1: Create an AWS role for Cloudneeti Manually or using automated script
 The following steps are executed by AWS **Administrator** role.
 AWS role for Cloudneeti can be created manually or using an automation script.

 ### 1.1 Manual